kunukn/vue-collapse/README.md

 or manually copy the content from the `vue-collapse.css` file to your app.

-To alter the timing, you can use the `transition` prop. or add a custom CSS.
+To alter the timing, you can use the `transition` prop.
+Or add custom CSS.

 ```HTML
 <style>